Travel Adventures: Kruger National Park: Repeated Addition

 Part of the Mathematics in the Real World series

-Architects use their creativity to design different types of buildings.
-Understanding perimeter and area is an essential part of their job.
-See how geometry, measurement, and art combine to create beautiful spaces and places.
-With vibrant photos, math charts and diagrams, grade-appropriate text, and informational text features to help navigate the text, students will learn practical, real-world applications of math skills as they learn perimeter and area and build their STEM skills.
+A visit to a world market becomes an adventure in learning standard measurement!
+With vibrant photos, math charts and diagrams, grade-appropriate text, and informational text features to help navigate the text, students will learn practical, real-world applications of math skills as they learn standard measurement and build their STEM skills.

 Part of the Mathematics in the Real World series